Every Business Owner Exits Eventually

 Burt Williamson, MBA, CFP®

-Answer these questions honestly.
-They will tell you where you stand and what this guide has to offer you.
+The following questions will tell you where you stand and what this guide has to offer you.

 Most owners do not think of themselves as someone who is planning an exit.
-They are too busy building something.
+They are too busy running something that matters.
 The business is doing well.
+The clients need them.
+The employees depend on them.
 Selling feels distant, premature, maybe even disloyal to what they have created.
 And so the planning never starts, until something forces it.

 A health scare.
 A competitor making a move.
 A buyer who shows up at exactly the wrong moment.
 A CPA who finally says, "You need to start thinking about this."